eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-redhat-enterprise-linux-7/index.md

 ## Access Corporate Memory Instance

-On your localhost where you are running VirtualBox, modify /etc/hosts file:
+On your localhost where you are running VirtualBox, modify the /etc/hosts file:

 ```bash linenums="1"
 echo "10.10.10.10 corporate.memory" >> /etc/hosts